World Baijiu Day is August 9. Baijiu is the planet’s most popular spirit—20 billion bottles per year— but largely unknown beyond China.

 The first German venue to join WBD, Berlin-Kreuzberg bar Le Coq Baroque will four baijiu cocktails as well as shots and food pairings, first on the terrace and later inside.
 Carolin Beutel created signature drinks for this event, including a tiki-style concoction with coconut water and pineapple-mint shrub, a spicy short one with plum wine, a floral drink with sake and an aromatherapy theme, and a playful creation called Panda’s Delight’.
 Guests welcome from 7 PM until late.

 Le Coq Baroque, Grimmstrasse 24, 10967 Berlin, Germany, 030-9404-6616

 430 | 四三〇 Ramen & Drinks

 The first South American venue to join World Baijiu Day, this Asian fusion restaurant hosted a tasting of Luzhou Laojiao, ByeJoe, Hong Xing and more last year.
 Plus the cocktail Sheng Long Island, with baijiu, pisco, soju, sake, triple sec, raspberry syrup and lemon juice.
-Nicolas Constantin has more in store this year.
+Look for another fun tasting this year.

 Planning is under way for the first WBD event in Africa!
 Details to come.

 Ben Lu and Sam Lu of New Zealand baijiu producer Taizi have been supporters of WBD since year one.
-They have teamed up with restaurants like Pot Sticker Dumpling Bar and Sister Kong Bao House for everything from baijiu cocktails to food pairings.
-More on their 2018 plans soon.
-And see here for an interview with Taizi’s Ben Lu.
+They have teamed up for fun events with restaurants like Pot Sticker Dumpling Bar and Sister Kong Bao House.
+This year, they are back at Sister Kong for a baijiu tasting, cocktails and food pairings.
+Also see here for an interview with Taizi’s Ben Lu.

 Demon, Wise & Partners